Aiz9/Fake-log-generators/README.md

 ```bash
 Choose log format (syslog/cef/json):
 ```
-After selecting a format, You will be prompted to duration(in seconds) for logs want to generate:
+After selecting a format, You will be prompted to duration(in seconds) to generate the logs for:
 ```bash
 Enter the duration in seconds for log generation:
 ```